cloudfoundry-community/terraform-provider-cloudfoundry/docs/data-sources/org.md

 ## Attributes Reference

-The following attributes are exported:
+The following attributes are exported

 * `id` - The GUID of the organization
 * `labels` - Map of labels as described [here](https://docs.cloudfoundry.org/adminguide/metadata.html#-view-metadata-for-an-object).
   Works only on cloud foundry with api >= v3.63.
 * `annotations` - Map of annotations as described [here](https://docs.cloudfoundry.org/adminguide/metadata.html#-view-metadata-for-an-object).
   Works only on cloud foundry with api >= v3.63.